 Hashtags are everywhere you look – from social media feeds and TV ads, to billboards and city buses.
+But do you know how to create a hashtag for your brand?

 It’s hard to believe that hashtags were once considered “too nerdy” for mainstream use on social media.
 Now we’re approaching hashtag overload, which means it’s increasingly important to find a way to cut through the noise and create a hashtag for your brand that is strong and relevant.